ericincloud/AWS-EKS-Web-App/README.md

 ## Step 3: Create Kubernestes secret (Optional: For private DockerHub image only)
-#### Create Kubernetes secret to allow access to Private DocekrHub repository.
+#### Create Kubernetes secret to allow access to Private DockerHub repository.
 Enter username and password.

 ####